Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 As we can see, the new package is installed in our virtual environment whereas the other packages are installed in the container.

 ## Cleaning up
-After having found all packages needed for our needs, one should create a new container with an updated conda environment file.
-The cirtual environment should then be deleted
+After having found all packages needed for our purpose, we should create a new container with an updated conda environment file.
+The virtual environment should then be deleted
 ```bash
 rm -rf myenv
 ```